Grate-Oracle-Lewot/GrateCrystal/README.md

 make nido - Male and female Nidoran, who will face each other, and Sunkern, who will face...
 Tangela.

+make trio - Doduo, Magnemite, and Diglett.
+The Magnemite/Magneton that's normally on the rival's team is replaced with a Chinchou/Lanturn, regardless of which starter you pick.

 make cattle - Tauros and Miltank, who will face each other, and Girafarig, who will face itself.

 make slow - Slowpoke and Slugma.
 If you lose to the rival in the first battle, his Slowpoke will evolve into Slowking; if you win, Slowbro.